gibrangul/artsy/README.md

 **Pros:**

 1. Allowed CRUD ops down the line easier to manage through action creators and reducers.
-2. React does provide its on own context system for state management, however it lacks in comparison to Redux and its tooling.
+2. React does provide its own context system for state management, however it lacks in comparison to Redux and its tooling.
-3. The Redux State changes remain hidden unless required by a specific components using the `useSelector` hook or `connect` HOC e.g the home page can re-render itself and update an element if that elements dataset changes.
+3. The Redux State changes remain hidden unless required by a specific component using the `useSelector` hook or `connect` HOC e.g the home page can re-render itself and update an element if that element dataset changes.
-4. Reducers isolate their code i.e changes made to one part of the state (e.g the search history) wont affect another part (e.g favorites)
+4. Reducers isolate their code i.e changes made to one part of the state (e.g the search history) won't affect another part (e.g favorites)

 **Cons:**